Thomas H. Stafford Jr Commons

 Thomas H. Stafford Jr. Commons, more casually known as Stafford Commons, is the green space located on the North side of Talley Student Union.
 This space serves as an active area for campus life and is available for all sizes of events.
 This space also offers tabling opportunities for groups looking to share information with the student population.
 Stafford commons can now be divided into three separate sections to maximize use of space and support event needs.
 For Stafford Commons reservation rates please click here.

-University Plaza (The Brickyard)
+University Plaza (The Brickyard) – unavailable for reservations

 Officially named “University Plaza,” it is a hallowed place where the NC State community has crisscrossed, congregated and celebrated for decades.
 At most, the 45,240-square -foot Brickyard can hold about half of the university’s current student population at any one time, but it is a daily home to all of them.
+The Brickyard will be unavailable for reservations beginning July 2023 for the duration of the ISB construction project.

 Wolf Plaza, located near several residence halls and the Talley Student Union, features a trio of bronze wolf sculptures by artist Michael Stutz.
 Near Wolf Plaza is the Free Expression Tunnel, one of NC State’s iconic landmarks.
+Wolf Plaza is one of our two regular outdoor tabling locations, along with Stafford Commons.

 Court of North Carolina